rod-trent/OldLikeUs/README.md

 # PRELUDE

-As a prelude to the "Old Like Us" series, here's a Thanksgiving themed short story.
+As a prelude to the "Old Like Us" series, here's a couple holiday themed short stories.

-Old Like Us: The Poltergeist Prank https://amzn.to/3Zo9ERQ
+Thanksgiving 2024 - Old Like Us: The Poltergeist Prank https://amzn.to/3Zo9ERQ

+Christmas 2024 - Old Like Us: The Christmas Specter https://amzn.to/3CVoQNC

 <p align="left"><img src="https://github.com/rod-trent/OldLikeUs/blob/main/Images/Small.jpg?raw=true"></left></p>